- Jane Halliwell Green Landscape Class for ATHA National 2011

 Today I moved my attention to the area in the lower right.
 Jane Halliwell Green does a technique called shagging.
 It’s related to proddy or sculpting.
-I’m not sure how she came up with the name, but it reminds me of shag carpeting.
+I’m not sure how she came up with the name, but it reminds me of shag carpeting so maybe that is it.

 Once I started trimming the loops, I liked the contrast of the wild part at the bottom.
 Time will tell if it stays.
 For now, I’m moving on.